mpyne-navy/dsb-report/dsb-report.md

 immense spectrum of functions and costing from a few dollars to a few hundred thousand.
 The markets are fiercely competitive.

-### Technology for Software Modularization and Reuse {#technology-for-software-modularization-and-reuse .unnumbered}
+### Technology for Software Modularization and Reuse

 Techniques for designing software in little modules, for defining the module interfaces precisely, and for using common file formats have come